-Category Criteria Political Participation (continued) POLITICAL PARTIES Creation and membership of a political party or parties Mandates and restrictions of political parties e.g. ethics, membership and financing Powers of the State to pass legislation on the formation and operations of political parties.
-ELECTORAL BODIES Mandate of body responsible for the conduct and monitoring of elections Membership of such bodies when women or sex is mentioned.
-POLITICAL INSTITUTIONS: Head of State Roles related to enforcement of the constitution and international treaties.
+Category Criteria Political Participation (continued) POLITICAL PARTIES Creation and membership of a political party or parties Mandates and restrictions of political parties, e.g. ethics, membership and financing Powers of the State to pass legislation on the formation and operations of political parties.
+ELECTORAL BODIES Mandate of body responsible for the conduct and monitoring of elections Membership of such bodies, where women or sex are mentioned.
+POLITICAL INSTITUTIONS Head of State Appointment and/or general election rules (including term of office if part of these provisions) Roles related to enforcement of the constitution and international treaties.
 Vice-President General functions Eligibility criteria Appointment and/or general election rules (including when they are similar to those of the President) Roles related to enforcement of the constitution and international treaties.
-Government General functions Eligibility criteria of member of gouvernment/cabinet (including provisions on the appointment of prime ministers and term of office for government/cabinet members if part of these provisions) Formation of government/cabinet and appointment of Prime minister and other members of government/cabinet Roles related to enforcement of the constitution and international treaties.
-Legislature General functions Eligibility criteria (including term of office if part of these provisions) Composition General rules of election Roles related to enforcement of the constitution and international treaties.
-Property, Inheritance and Land Tenure Right to, and protection of, private and community property, either separately or in combination with other rights Land tenure (different interests in land e.g. user rights) Land distribution and land use Recognition and the right to inherit Legislative powers to enact land and inheritance laws General land and agrarian reforms.
-Protection from Violence Personal security and integrity of the individual or guarantees on inviolability and/or security of the person General protection from different forms of violence, including potential acts of violence or acts which can lead to violence e.g. incitement to violence and hatred, genocide Acts of torture, inhumane, degrading treatment or punishment Violence against, and abuse, exploitation of children Forced labor, child labor, slavery, human trafficking and exploitation in general Domestic/intimate partner violence Inviolability of dwelling house and right to privacy if in reference to violence.
+Government General functions Eligibility criteria of member of government/cabinet (including provisions on the appointment of prime ministers and term of office for government/cabinet members if part of these provisions) Formation of government/cabinet and appointment of Prime minister and other members of government/cabinet Roles related to enforcement of the constitution and international treaties.
+Legislature Property, Inheritance and Land Tenure Right to, and protection of, private and community property, either separately or in combination with other rights Land tenure (different interests in land, e.g. user rights) Land distribution and land use Recognition and the right to inherit Legislative powers to enact land and inheritance laws General land and agrarian reforms.
+Protection from Violence Personal security and integrity of the individual or guarantees on inviolability and/or security of the person General protection from different forms of violence, including potential acts of violence or acts which can lead to violence, e.g. incitement to violence, hatred, or genocide Acts of torture or inhumane, degrading treatment or punishment Violence against, and abuse or exploitation, of children Forced labor, child labor, slavery, human trafficking and exploitation in general Domestic/intimate partner violence Inviolability of dwelling house and right to privacy if in reference to violence.